Carrefour: History

-Carrefour's Board of Directors has decided to reduce by 50% the dividend proposed for 2019.
-The dividend is now €0.69 per share (versus €0.46 per share).
-Until the end of the year, Alexandre Bompard and all the members of Carrefour Group's board of directors have decided to waive 25% of their director's fees.
-These savings will be used to finance solidarity actions for the company's employees, both in France and abroad in 2020.

-Alexandre Bompard has decided to waive 25% of his fixed salary for a period of two months.
-To express his gratitude to his personnel in the field, he has decided to offer an exceptional bonus of €1,000 net to 85,000 employees in France.
+In November 2024, Carrefour's Operations in Jordan were later changed to Hypermax by the Majid Al Futtaim Group.
+The same happened to Oman, Kuwait, and Bahrain in January 2025.

 In January 2025, the Puig & fils group (92 Petit Casino or Vival supermarkets), then in April 2025 the Magne group (101 Petit Casino or Vival supermarkets), announced that it was leaving the Groupe Casino for Carrefour.

 On 12 November 2025, the Saadé family — owners of the shipping-group CMA CGM — acquired a 4% stake in the French retail giant Carrefour, becoming its second-largest shareholder and obtaining a board seat from 1 December 2025.